 Caritas Australia understands that compassion involves our whole being: our heart, hands, and head.
 Our emotional response to poverty moves us to think deeply with our partners about the most constructive response to them.
 This leads to committed and active relationships.
 In turn, this leads us back to a heartfelt response and the circle of transformation continues.
 Compassion is not a transitory experience.
 St Ignatius of Loyola spoke of discreta caritas, which means discerning love.
 Discerning caritas.
 We hope that our compassion is the source of wisdom and fidelity.
 Guided by the Spirit, we work for the long haul, for the liberation of all creation.
-STEWARDSHIP

-Caritas Australia has a profound commitment to care for the earth and stewardship for creation.
+COURAGE

+Caritas Australia stands at the foot of the cross.
+We make bold decisions in faith.
+We ask difficult questions about the nature of society and its underlying assumptions.
+We sometimes act in the face of complacency and criticism.
+We stand alongside people who are pushed out of other conversations.
+We are engaged in a vigorous arm-wrestle with the complacency of a culture that is often indifferent to suffering beyond our borders.
+Above all, we work for justice for all people.
+STEWARDSHIP Caritas Australia has a profound commitment to care for the earth and stewardship for creation.
 We also have a deep sense of gratitude for the resources entrusted to us by our supporters.
 There are many who give from their hearts, people who make sacrifices so they can help the people we serve together.
 Their stories are a constant inspiration.
 We honour them through our dedication, probity, and transparency.
 We honour them by making decisions based on substance.
 We honour the earth, our common home, through the sensitivity of our homemaking.
-Through partnerships with local organisations and Church networks, and as a member of Caritas Internationalis, the second-largest humanitarian network in the world, we are able to reach where the need is greatest and work together for a just future.
-In 2023-24, Caritas Australia supported: - 1,097,941 direct participants and 1,804,915 indirect participants - 57 long-term development programs and projects - 30 humanitarian and emergency responses across 36 countries - 74 local partners to implement programs including: Water and Sanitation, Women's Protection, Sustainable Farming, Disaster Risk Reduction, Literacy Training, Business Development, Food Security, Disability Inclusion, and Emergency Relief - 81% projects addressing gender equality - 65% projects addressing disability inclusion - 41% projects addressing climate change adaptation and mitigation Africa Working with our partners in Democratic Republic of the Congo, Ethiopia, Malawi, Mozambique, Tanzania, Togo and Zimbabwe across 15 development programs, we supported 553,995 direct and indirect participants across the region.
+Our Impact Through partnerships with local organisations and Church networks, and as a member of Caritas Internationalis, the second-largest humanitarian network in the world, we are able to reach where the need is greatest and work together for a just future.
+In 2023-24, Caritas Australia supported:

+- 1,097,941 direct participants and 1,804,915 indirect participants - 57 long-term development programs and projects - 30 humanitarian and emergency responses - Across 36 countries - 74 local partners to implement programs including: Water and Sanitation, Women's Protection, Sustainable Farming, Disaster Risk Reduction, Literacy Training, Business Development, Food Security, Disability Inclusion, and Emergency Relief. - 81% projects addressing gender equality - 65% projects addressing disability inclusion - 41% projects addressing climate change adaptation and mitigation Africa Working with our partners in Democratic Republic of the Congo, Ethiopia, Malawi, Mozambigue, Tanzania, Togo and Zimbabwe across 15 development programs, we supported 553,995 direct and indirect participants across the region.
 Pacific Working with our partners in Fiji, Papua New Guinea, Solomon Islands, Samoa and Tonga across 7 development programs, we supported 107,193 direct and indirect participants across the region.
 Asia Working with our partners in Afghanistan, Bangladesh, Cambodia, India, Indonesia, Myanmar, Nepal, Philippines, Timor-Leste, Thailand and Vietnam across 28 development programs, we supported 1,027,716 direct and indirect participants across the region.
-Australia Working with our partners across $\bf 6$ programs, we supported $\bf 401,\!530$ direct and indirect participants across Australia.
-Development Programs
+Australia Working with our partners across 6 programs, we supported 401,530 direct and indirect participants across Australia.
+Development Programs 514.014 direct participants children/ youth participants